NVIDIA/DIGITS/README.md

 * Bonus points if you want to contribute by opening a [pull request](https://help.github.com/articles/using-pull-requests/)!
   * You will need to send a signed copy of the [Contributor License Agreement](CLA) to digits@nvidia.com before your change can be accepted.

+# Notice on security
+ Users shall understand that DIGITS is not designed to be run as an exposed external web service.